Home»Cloud Migration»How to Migrate Google Workspace Data After an Employee Leaves

 Export Google Contacts to Another Google Account

 Like with Google Calendar, the Google Workspace administrator cannot export Google contacts.
 Only the original user account holder can do that.
-Google Contact recovery is possible if the data is exported as a CSV file, and can then be imported into the new user account.

 Transfer ownership of the connected Google services